 College Scholarship Judging

-What can students do sway important college scholarship judging decisions?
+What can students do to sway important college scholarship judging decisions?
 Keep reading…

-I wrote extensively about what I learned and all of my strategies are found in my scholarship guide, but here is a little taste:
+I wrote extensively about what I learned and all of my strategies are found in my scholarship guide ebooks, but here is a little taste:

 Let’s look at the beginning of two different scholarship essays that are answering the question, “Why I deserve to win this scholarship”